HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### How can I get involved with the HCA?

-Learn how to collaborate with us and give us feedback on the [Contact] page.
+Visit the [Contact] page to learn how to collaborate with us and to reach us with your feedback.

 #### How can I reuse parts of the DCP?